Covering spheres with spheres: Introduction

 Here and below $c_{i}$ denote some universal constants.
+A similar result also holds for any sphere $S_{r}^{n}$ of radius $r\geq n$ (see Example 6.3 in \cite{5}).

-Various upper bounds on the minimum covering density are obtained for $B_{r}^{n}$ and $S_{r}^{n}$ in the classic papers \cite{1} and \cite{3}.
-In particular, a sufficiently large ball $B_{r}^{n}$ can be covered with the density
+Various upper bounds on the minimum covering density are obtained for $B_{r}^{n}$ and $S_{r}^{n}$ by Rogers in the classic papers \cite{1} and \cite{3}.
+In particular, it follows from these papers that for a sufficiently large radius $r,$ a ball $B_{r}^{n}$ and a sphere $S_{r}^{n}$ can be covered with density